Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 + Task 1: Install Azure Information Protection Unified Labeling Client
 + Task 2: Using File Explorer to classify files

+>**Note**: Edge is not needed for Endpoint DLP to apply to Edge.
+"The Microsoft Purview Extension is able to provide existing Endpoint DLP capabilities to non-native applications."
+Edge is native.

 ### Task 1: Install Azure Information Protection Unified Labeling Client

 1. Within LabVm open **Microsoft edge**.